Ryana265/CHAI/README.md

 - Gain a basic understanding of GSAP.
 - Implement ScrollTrigger for scroll-based animations.
 - Enhance HTML, CSS, and JavaScript skills.

+## Hosted Link
+You can view the live website here: https://manishmalhotraportfolio.netlify.app/